diadata-org/decentral-feeder/README.md

 # Detailed Description of the Building Blocks
 ![Feeder Architecture v2](assets/Feeder_Architecture_v2.png)

-In the following sections, we describe the function and usage of the building blocks that constitute the system (see figure).
-The explanation progresses from left to right.
+In the following sections, we describe the function and usage of the building blocks (the three components mentioned earlier) that make up the system (see figure).
+The explanation proceeds from left to right

 ## Scrapers